depart-navar_architecture

 Programme Educational Objectives (PEO)

-PEO 2: Pursue higher education and research in Marine sector, other engineering streams and specializations
+PEO 2: Pursue higher education and research in Naval Architecture and Offshore Engineering, and other allied disciplines.

-PEO3: Acquire innovative and creative thinking skills to augment their professional growth
+PEO3: Develop innovative thinking skills and pursue a life-long learning process to augment professional growth.

-PEO 4: Develop high moral values, positive attitude and societal responsibilities
+PEO 4: Exhibit high standards of ethical conduct, positive attitude and societal responsibility.

 Program Outcomes (PO)

-PO 1: Apply knowledge of mathematics, science and engineering in their specialization involving complex engineering problems.
+PO 1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-PO 7: Understand the impact of the professional engineering solutions in societal and environmental contexts and demonstrate the knowledge of, and need for sustainable development.
+PO 7: Environment and Sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-PO 8: Understand the professional and ethical responsibilities and norms of engineering practices.
+PO 8: Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-PO 11: Understand engineering and management principles and apply these to one’s own work, as a member and leader in a team, to manage projects and in multi-disciplinary environments.
+PO 11: Project Management and Finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one’s own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

 Programme Specific Objectives (PSOs)